In The Fear Bubble, former sniper Ant Middleton climbs Everest with little preparation and lots of close shaves.

 I took a few rapid, light puffs of my cigar and heard it crackle into life between my fingers.
 The smoke that licked the back of my throat was rich and smooth, almost spicy.”

-The story of the Everest ascent – and the near misadventure along the way – contributes to the pace.
+The story of the Everest ascent – and misadventures along the way – contributes to the pace.

-What’s interesting about The Fear Bubble is that it pokes its fingers into several genres all at once, and seems to get away with it.
+The Fear Bubble pokes its fingers into several genres all at once, and seems to get away with it.

 Its life coaching advice is convincing and heart-felt, and is easy to put into practice.
 For non-mountaineers, the adventure story that underpins the coaching is nicely done, too.
 There’s plenty of background into the Everest climbing community, and what such an expedition involves (and how it feels).

 How much the story becomes life-changing for readers depends how much you want to invest in it.
-It’s readable, likeable, and – for those in search of self-improvement – highly practical, too.
+It’s readable, likeable, and – for those in search of self-improvement – pretty practical, too.

 The Fear Bubble: Harness Fear and Live without Limits, by Ant Middleton (2019)